Sending data between the app and script¶

-- With visual state: The visual state object lets you pass the current state of the app to the voice script.
-It can be helpful if you want to inform Alan about the current visual context to adjust the logic in the dialog flow, for example, filter out some voice commands, give responses applicable to the open page or screen and so on.
+With visual state: the visual state object lets you send the state of the app to the voice script.
+It can be helpful if you want to inform Alan about the current visual context and adjust the logic in the dialog, accordingly.
+For example, you can filter out some voice commands, give responses applicable to the open page or screen and so on.

 With project API: the project API has a more general usage scope.
 It can be helpful if you need to send some information to the voice script or perform actions (play messages, call functions, set variable values) without a voice command.